 Eventually, the gang is destroyed and scattered.
 The Kid wanders the west and makes something close to an honest living.
 Decades after his Glanton Gang days, he encounters the Judge in a saloon.
 They are perhaps the only surviving members of the gang.
 They have a terse discussion.
 The Kid, now referred to as the Man, makes no attempt to hide his contempt for the Judge.
 The story ends with the Judge dancing naked in the saloon.

-I failed to mention earlier, he likes being naked and appears so at various times throughout the novel.
+He apparently enjoys being naked and appears so at various times throughout the novel.

 I've often thought the romantic notions and perceptions of the Wild West are probably far from the truth.
 I imagine it was a filthy, stinking, drunken, lawless place where the strong preyed upon the weak.
 I'm no historian, but I think McCarthy's portrayal likely comes much closer to the truth.
 It would be a depressing validation of the Judge's philosophy, if not for two additional truths: conflict would not forever rule the west and the wild was eventually tamed.